apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/010-odbc-configuration-reference.md

 ### Catalog

 This value defaults to DRILL and cannot be changed.
+The driver adds a synthetic catalog named DRILL under which all of the schemas and databases are organized.
+The driver maps the ODBC schema to the DRILL catalog.

 ### Connection Type